polyglot-jones/ST3-Asciidoctor/README.md

 Numerous pull requests with fixes to some of the known problems were never merged.
 Furthermore, the original package uses the old `.tmLanguage` syntax format.

-This fork addressed all of that and has becomes a "usable Alpha" as of early 2021.
+This fork addresses all of that.
+This is currently considered a "usable alpha" (as of early 2021).
-It's used daily by many folks on large, complicated AsciiDoc projects.
+Indeed, it's used daily on large, complicated AsciiDoc projects.
-However, the implementation details are subject to change (e.g. how the syntax scopes are named).
+The "alpha" status merely reflects that implementation details are subject to change (e.g. how the syntax scopes are named).

 Here's a brief summary of how the original package was improved so far: